Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vehicle ownership averages 1.1 per dwelling, below the regional average.
-According to the 2021 Census, a relatively low 5.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 360 trips per day across all routes, equating to approximately 84 weekly trips per individual stop.
+According to the 2021 Census, only 5.6% of residents work from home, which could reflect COVID-19 conditions.
+Service frequency across all routes averages 360 trips daily, equating to roughly 84 weekly trips per individual stop.

 Frequently Asked Questions - Transport